ChannMyaeAung/MyLearningNotes/Data Structures & Algorithms/DS & Algo with C/Trees/BinarySearchTrees/BalancedTrees/B+ Trees/Code.md

     }
 }

-void insert_into_leaf(BPTreeNode *leaf, int key)
+// Function to insert a key into a leaf node void insert_into_leaf(BPTreeNode *leaf, int key)
 {
     int i = leaf->num_keys - 1;
-    // find the position to insert the new key while (i >= 0 && leaf->keys[i] > key)
+    // Find the position to insert the new key while (i >= 0 && leaf->keys[i] > key)
     {
         // Shift the keys to the right one space leaf->keys[i + 1] = leaf->keys[i];
         i--;